 For many of us, our home networks have become a vital part of our home.
-From relaxing and watching Netflix on a weekend evening to working from home, it's our gateway to the rest of the world.
+From relaxing and watching Netflix on a weekend evening to working from home, it’s our gateway to the rest of the world.
 But it can also be our weakest link in keeping ourselves safe and private.
 The internet is a large, dangerous place, and our network configurations can either protect us from all that danger or invite it in.
 A compromised network can be abused to steal your sensitive information, plant malware, or turn your devices into cryptominers and bots, resulting in decreased performance and possibly even legal troubles.
-In this guide, I seek to share some common practices to help secure your network against dangers and keep you safe regardless of whether you're gaming, streaming, or working.
+In this guide, I seek to share some easy practices to help secure your network against dangers and keep you safe regardless of whether you’re gaming, streaming, or working.

-You don't necessarily have to read every word of this section, especially if you already know this stuff, but if you find yourself confused by an of the words used in this article, feel free to check back here and reference them.
+You don’t necessarily have to read every word of this section, especially if you already know this stuff, but if you find yourself confused by any of the words used in this article, feel free to check back here and reference them.

 - Flashing: The process of installing a new firmware on a device, such as a custom ROM onto a phone or a new operating system onto a router.

 - Gateway: a dual router/modem.
 These days, most devices are gateways.